clockcpp/HairSpring/README.md

 ☐ The game itself is a big terrarium for bugs

 ## functions list:
-- please wait, the engine is not completed.
+- please wait, the library is not completed.